Efril1/wuwacd/README.md

 # How to use:
-you can use any page at /pages as a template.
-Just change everything to match your desired character including a background video, information tab of the character etc.
-Congratulations.
-You have a nice, responsive countdown app for your desired character.
+just add or edit the existing store element to match your desired character(s) and you will get a nice, responsive countdown website for them.

 # Nuxt Minimal Starter